Illustration of a worried bull beside the words Say Sorry in Spanish.

 In lo siento, lo is the direct object pronoun.
 It replaces the entire explanation of what you are sorry for.

-If your dance partner tells you Me pisaste el pie (“You stepped on my foot”), you can answer lo siento.
-What you are apologizing for is already implied in the conversation.
+If someone tells you Me pisaste el pie (“You stepped on my foot”), you can answer lo siento.
+What you’re apologising for is already clear from the conversation.

 There’s an exception to this rule.
 When the phrase starts with lo siento por, the lo can remain even if you explain what you are sorry for.
 For example, Lo siento por la confusión (“I’m sorry for the confusion.”)